--Mr. J. Joyce (Milverton) said the tribunal told one farmer that if his daughter could play the piano she could milk the cows.-Mr. Gilbert Parker (Long Ashton): The tribunal looked upon a farmer's womenfolk as conscripted labour.-Mr. F. Woodward [East Brent): When questioned about my daughter, a schoolteacher, who cycles two-miles each way to her school every day, the chairman told me she must give up teaching and take to milking.
-That I call Another appeal that made it into the local newspapers was launched by farmer Frank WOODWARD of East Brent In 1917 who was also representative for the Axbridge and Highbridge NFU.
+one farmer that if his daughter could play the piano she could milk the cows.-Mr. Gilbert Parker (Long Ashton): The tribunal looked upon a farmer's womenfolk as conscripted labour:-Mr. F. Woodward [East Brent): When questioned about my daughter, a schoolteacher, who cycles two miles each way to her school every day, the chairman told me she must give up teaching and take to milking.
+That I call also representative for the Axbridge and Highbridge NFU.

+Another appeal that made it into the local newspapers was launched by farmer Frank WOODWARD of East Brent In 1917 who was